 For that purpose, the Credit Risk department has developed an internal proprietary scoring methodology.
-This methodology allows to calculate a Healthcare Added Value of each public hospital in the following medical specialties: Medicine, Surgery, Obstetrics ("MCO"), Psychiatrics, Follow-up and Rehabilitation Care, and Elderly care.
-The objective is to define for each of these medical specialties the social importance of the public hospital in its geographical area.
+This methodology allows to calculate a Healthcare Added Value of each public hospital in the following medical specialties: Medicine, Surgery, Obstetrics ("MCO"), Psychiatrics, Follow-up and Rehabilitation Care and Care for elderly people.
+The objective is to for each of these medical specialties the social importance of the public hospital in its geographical area.
 To that extent, different indicators are taken into account within the assessment depending on the specialty, as shown in the table below:

-Main Specialties Médecine Chirurgie Obstétrique (MCO) Medicine, Surgery, Obstetrics Psychiatrie (PSY) Psychiatry Social Objective 1 For these two main medical specialties, the HAV of a public hospital depends on its capacity to deliver a wide and comprehensive medical coverage to a large population.
+Main Specialties Médecine Chirurgie Obstétrique (MCO) Medicine, Surgery, Obstetrics Psychiatrie (PSY) Psychiatry Social objective 1 For these two main medical specialties, the HAV of a public hospital depends on its capacity to deliver a wide and comprehensive medical coverage to a large population.
 The relative size of the hospital in its area and its wide-range of services are therefore key to determine its HAV.
-The best existing indicator to capture these aspects is therefore the market share of the hospital in its geo- graphic area, based on the number of stays, compared to other medical institu- tions (e.g., private clinics) Social indicator 1 Used for HAV Scor- ing Hospitals market share in its geo- graphical area (department) Number of MCO stays in the public hospital divided by the total number of MCO stays in the department Hospitals market share in its geo- graphical area (department) Number of PSY stays in the public hos- pital divided by the total number of PSY stays in the department Social objective 2 In addition to the size / comprehen- siveness of the hospital, captured by the market share, the HAV of a MCO hospital services increases as it is lo- cated in geographic areas with in- creased population growth For PSY, in addition the the size / com- prehensiveness of the hospital, the HAV needs to capture the necessity of PSY services to be well distributed geo- graphically, as such specialty is needed everywhere in France and as it is insuf- ficiently developed in France Social indicator 2 Used for HAV Scor- ing Demographic growth rate in the department Equipment rate for PSY services in the department Additional Special- ties Soin de Suite et Réadaptation (SSR) - Follow up and rehabilitation care Prise en charge des Personnes Agées (PPA) - Elderly care
+The best existing indicator to capture these aspects is therefore the market share of the hospital in its geographic area, based on the number of stays, compared to other medical institutions (e.g., private clinics) Social indicator 1 Used for HAV Scoring Hospitals market share in its geographical area (department) Number of MCO stays in the public hospital divided by the total number of MCO stays in the department Hospitals market share in its geographical area (department) Number of PSY stays in the public hospital divided by the total number of PSY stays in the department Social objective 2 In addition to the size / comprehensiveness of the hospital, captured by the market share, the HAV of a MCO hospital services increases as it is located in geographic areas with increased population growth For PSY, in addition to the size / comprehensiveness of the hospital, the HAV needs to capture the necessity of PSY services to be well distributed geographically, as such specialty is needed everywhere in France and as it is insufficiently developed in France Social indicator 2 Used for HAV Scoring Demographic growth rate in the department Equipment rate for PSY services in the department Additional Specialties Soin de Suite et Réadaptation (SSR) - Follow up and rehabilitation care Prise en charge des Personnes Agées (PPA) - Care for elderly people

-Social objective The HAV of SSR in a public hospital is related to the capacity of such service to host people coming out of other ser- vices (i.e. mainly from MCO & PSY).
-The level of activity in this medical specialty is therefore the best proxy of its HAV PPA is a side activity to MCO, PSY and SSR.
-The most important social feature is that this service must be available, as much as possible, everywhere in France Social indicator used for the Scoring Occupation rate of this service Department equipment rate for PPA services
+Social objective The HAV of SSR in a public hospital is related to the capacity of such service to host people coming out of other services (i.e. mainly from MCO & PSY).
+The level of activity in this medical specialty is therefore the best proxy of its HAV.
+Social indicator used for the Scoring Occupation rate of this service Department equipment rate for PPA services